 The Company has a power purchase agreement (PPA) for the purchase of all the output of the Lancaster Plant, a 270 MW natural gas-fired combined cycle combustion turbine plant located in Idaho, owned by an unrelated third-party (Rathdrum Power LLC), through 2026.
-Beginning in July 2007 through the end of 2009, the majority of the rights and obligations under the PPA were conveyed to Shell Energy in connection with the sale of the majority of Avista Energy's contracts and ongoing operations to Shell Energy.
-These rights and obligations were conveyed to Avista Corp.
-(Avista Utilities) beginning in January 2010.
-Effective December 1, 2010, the rights and obligations under the PPA were assigned to Avista Corp.

 Avista Corp. has a variable interest in the PPA.
 Accordingly, Avista Corp. made an evaluation of which interest holders have the power to direct the activities that most significantly impact the economic performance of the entity and which interest holders have the obligation to absorb losses or receive benefits that could be significant to the entity.
 Avista Corp. pays a fixed capacity and operations and maintenance payment and certain monthly variable costs under the PPA.
 Under the terms of the PPA, Avista Corp. makes the dispatch decisions, provides all natural gas fuel and receives all of the electric energy output from the Lancaster Plant.
 However, Rathdrum Power LLC (the owner) controls the daily operation of the Lancaster Plant and makes operating and maintenance decisions.
 Rathdrum Power LLC controls all of the rights and obligations of the Lancaster Plant after the expiration of the PPA in 2026.
 It is estimated that the plant will have 15 to 25 years of useful life after that time.
 Rathdrum Power LLC bears the maintenance risk of the plant and will receive the residual value of the Lancaster Plant.
 Avista Corp. has no debt or equity investments in the Lancaster Plant and does not provide financial support through liquidity arrangements or other commitments (other than the PPA).
 Based on its analysis, Avista Corp. does not consider itself to be the primary beneficiary of the Lancaster Plant.
 Accordingly, neither the Lancaster Plant nor Rathdrum Power LLC is included in Avista Corp.'s condensed consolidated financial statements.
-The Company has a future contractual obligation of approximately \$357 million under the PPA (representing the fixed capacity and operations and maintenance payments through 2026) and believes this would be its maximum exposure to loss.
+The Company has a future contractual obligation of approximately \$346 million under the PPA (representing the fixed capacity and operations and maintenance payments through 2026) and believes this would be its maximum exposure to loss.
 However, the Company believes that such costs will be recovered through retail rates.

-The implementation of amendments to ASC 810 resulted in the Company including Spokane Energy, LLC (Spokane Energy) in its consolidated financial statements effective January 1, 2010.
 Spokane Energy is a special purpose limited liability company and all of its membership capital is owned by Avista Corp.
 Spokane Energy was formed in December 1998 to assume ownership of a fixed rate electric capacity contract between Avista Corp. and Portland General Electric Company.